- Purchase the complete Expat Arrivals Portugal Guide (PDF)

 Expats moving to Portugal might have some questions regarding their relocation.
-Here is a list of some of the common questions asked by those considering relocating to Portugal.
+Here are some of the most common questions asked by those considering relocating to Portugal.

 Do I need to learn Portuguese?

 Many retired communities have large populations of English speakers and residents can generally get by without learning the local language.
-In tourist destinations and resort communities, Portuguese people can usually speak English.
+In tourist destinations and resort communities, English is commonly spoken.

 Is Portugal a good place to raise children?

 Portugal is a great place to raise children.
-The education system in Portugal is good and transfer from EU schools is easy.
-The communities are safe and although public medical facilities aren't up to top standards, private healthcare for children is great.
+The education system in Portugal is good and transfers from EU schools are easy.
+The communities are safe and although public medical facilities aren't up to the best standards, private healthcare for children is top notch.
 The quality of life in Portugal has also made the population among the healthiest in the world.

 What is the weather like?